 Below is a video that describes how to apply the Liquid Rubber Canada Geo-Textile using the three-course method to the edges of a wooden box.This application below is similar to the process you will be completing for your fish tank.

-Note: You should repeat this process a minimum of three times to ensure the tank is clean and free of any surfactants.
-In addition, each cycle of water helps strengthen the coating.
+Note: You should repeat this process if needed to ensure the tank is clean and free of any surfactants.

 There are many possibilities in creating your next aquarium, have fun and we'd love to see how your project turns out.